 Everything you need to know...

-- Work closely with industrial partners, including regular site work.
+- Take the opportunity to work closely with industrial partners, including regular site work

-On this course, you'll undertake intensive study into a specific area of materials science and engineering.
+On this course, you'll undertake intensive study into a specific, chosen area of materials science and engineering.
 You'll benefit from expert tutelage, cutting-edge facilities and a supportive research community.
-Your finished work will stand alongside widely-acclaimed MERI publications – a high proportion of which have been considered 'world leading' or 'internationally excellent'.
+Your finished work will stand alongside widely acclaimed MERI publications - a high proportion of which have been considered 'world leading' or 'internationally excellent'.

 How you learn